 Gazipur City Corporation (GCC) is on its way to developing the largest and most complete IMIS.
 In partnership with the 2030WRG of the World Bank Group, data collection in close to 150,000 buildings and containments is in progress in Gazipur.
+An efficient GIS-based Mobile App (Input/Mergin) is being used for easy collection by enumerators and synchronised daily to the server.
 Upon completion, the Gazipur database is likely to have the most comprehensive municipal services information across the country, including FSM services and sewerage data, water supply connections, and holding ID.

 As Bangladesh continues to make good progress in its digitalisation efforts, it is important for sector actors to sustain this interest and momentum.
 At national level, SNV aims to advocate IMIS use and support the Ministry of Local Governments and relevant agencies (DPHE, LGED, WASA) to develop a centralised platform with information from a network of city IMIS.
 Doing so will enable the implementation of the Government Performance Management System, and will strengthen progress tracking on Annual Performance Agreements between the Local Government Division and local governments.

 Prepared by: Marc Pérez Casas with Shahidul Islam